 Genome sequencing projects have changed their nature since the invention of the NGS machines 454, Solid and Illumina.
 We initiated sequencing genomes using 454 GS20 in late 2006 targeting microbe genomes first.
 Thereafter the rapid development of sequencing technologies has continuously enlarged the scope of genomes that can be assembled using current approaches.
 Parallel to the DNA sequencing developments also the related bioinformatics approaches has made it possible to handle and take advantage of the newly created data.

 For de novo genome sequencing projects the genome size usually dictates the approach one needs to take.
-Few years ago microbes genomes were still assembled using a hybrid of so called short read technologies including matepair libraries and possible PacBio long reads assembled as a hybrid.
+Approximately 10 years ago microbes genomes were still assembled using a hybrid of so called short read technologies including matepair libraries and possible PacBio long reads assembled as a hybrid.
 Now most of the microbe genomes can be assembled using the PacBio long read technology together with suitable bioinformatics approaches.
 Fungal genomes up to several megabases can also be assembled using PacBio data.
-Though long DNA sample is still needed in order to get long continuous DNA sequences.
-Eukaryotic genomes can also be assembled using pure PacBio data but still often short read data (usually Illumina) is used to increase accuracy of primary sequence.
-The nanopore sequencers are on the testing phase at the moment waiting for improving primary accuracy and yield.
+Though high-molecular weight DNA sample is still needed in order to get long continuous DNA sequences.
+More complex eukaryotic genomes can also be assembled using PacBio Revio (Sequel II) long HiFi data.

 Fosmid clones and Bac clones can be assemble using short read or long read technologies but they are used rarely today.
-However, very complex genomes like some plants still benefit of the bac clones that can usually be assembled using PacBio long reads.
+However, very complex genomes like some plants still benefit of the bac clones that can usually be assembled using PacBio and Oxford Nanopore long reads.
 When the average sequencing length has increased similarly the ability to resolve repeats has increased.
-The N50 of PacBio run exceeds 10 kbp and as a consequence of that longer repeated portion of the genomes can now be ordered.
 In cases the Sanger sequencing is still used in the validation steps when NGS data cannot resolve some details in the genome.

 During the last few years population genetics of sc. non model species has increased in popularity.
-Due to the large and fast turnaround time of NextSeq500 resequencing of also eukaryotic genomes can be reached.
+Due to the large and fast turnaround time of short read (AVITI or Novaseq) resequencing of also eukaryotic genomes can be reached.
 When smaller genome are studied Miseq give a good choice due to longer reads thus ending up with better assemblies and higher mapping percentage for genomes.
-The NextSeq is also very suitable platform for various RNA seq methods.

 We have an impressive capacity of hardware for scientific computing at our use.
 The lab internal server system consists of about 10 high performance computing nodes.
 Of these, four have 1TB (1,000 gigabytes) of Random Access Memory both with 64 processors.
 With these resources, we are most capable of running any foreseeable bioinformatics computing job as well as web services for collaborative purposes such as BLAST or WebApollo.